 MIRROR 404

-But machine vision cannot process mirrors or reflections, computers weren't designed to perceive themselves.
+Machine vision cannot process reflections, computers weren't designed to perceive themselves.

 Contemporary life is increasingly experienced through computer-vision.
-Our phones, security systems, and cars all "perceive" for us.
-Machine vision serves as our sight while making us its subject, yet it remains blind to reflection.
+Our phones, security systems, and cars all "perceive" for us, yet they remain blind to their own reflection.

 This project engages directly with that limitation.
-Over two years, I scanned fifty mirrors in natural environments using 3D reconstruction software.
+Across two years, I scanned over fifty mirrors in natural environments using 3D reconstruction software.
 In these new works, shown as interactive pointclouds, we can move dynamically through and around the world, as understood by computer vision.

 As we do so, we notice the foliage and landscape reconstruct accurately, but the mirrors don’t.
 Algorithms treat reflected light as physical space – stretching it into three dimensions, creating depth that doesn't exist.